 One of the most important decisions an elder needs to make is who they will entrust their care to, and who will manage their money.
 Many people just assume that the oldest child will do this for them, or the child who lives the closest, but making such assumptions without serious and honest discussion of the pro’s and con’s can be a serious mistake.
-Ideally, this will also be a decision which is shared with and agreed to by all of those family members who are most important in the life of the Elder, and disagreements or differences in expectations should be clarified and worked through early, while the Elder is still a strong and active adult.
+Ideally, this will also be a decision which is made by the Elder, shared with the family, and agreed to by all of those family members who are most important in the life of the Elder.
+When there is clear communication about responsibilities and expectations, and opportunity to set up business affairs properly, disagreements later can be avoided.
 Do not leave these important decisions to be worked out among disputing siblings!

 A list of 25 documents everyone (no matter what their age) should compile and keep in a safe place is listed HERE.

 Good elder law is preventive law.
 Good planning, clear and honest communication, working through difficulties ahead of time, and improvement of healthy family relationships will go a long way toward ensuring that the Elder will be properly cared for and that family relationships will continue in a healthy way beyond the lifetime of the Elder.
 On the other hand, failure to address potential challenges or trouble spots early can have serious detrimental impact on the Elder’s financial, physical, and emotional well being in the long run.
 Don’t put your head in the sand!
-No matter who you see as an attorney, the matters are too important to set aside or procrastinate (as we are all prone to do)!
+I am committed to helping my clients secure peace of mind, peace within families and integrity in decision making through a holistic approach to elder law and elder care decisions.
+However, no matter who you see as an attorney, the matters are too important to set aside or procrastinate (as we are all prone to do)!
 Take care of your Elder Law planning today.